strazdinsg/soulful-nature/bach-info-collect/README.md

 1. You may want to use a virtual environment: `python -m venv .venv && source .venv/bin/activate` (on Unix).
 On windows: `python -m venv .venv && .venv\Scripts\activate`.
 2. Install the required packages: `pip install -r requirements.txt`.
+3. **DeepL API Key**:
+   - Obtain a DeepL API key from [DeepL's website](https://www.deepl.com/pro-api)
+   - Create a `.env` file in the project root directory based on the provided `.env.template`
+   - Add your DeepL API key to the `.env` file

 ## Excel to JSON